relay2334/SPV1/README.md

 ## Introduction

 This version of the "Wall of Sheep" is based off of Steve McGrath's DoFler (Dashboard Of Fail).
-The Dofler is Node.js front-end web server displaying data from multiple different network sniffing and analysis tools.
+The Wall of Sheep is Node.js front-end web server displaying data from multiple different network sniffing and analysis tools.

 ## Sniffing Tools